More than 60 of the BEST

 Learn More: Napa Valley Wine Train

 The end of October is a gorgeous time to visit Napa Valley.
 The frenzy of the Harvest Season is usually subsided and the fall colors are at their peak.
-If you find yourself in Napa Valley during Halloween, two wineries – Castello Di Amoroso and Raymond Vineyards – really pull out all the stops and host decadent Halloween balls that should be on any ghoul or goblin’s bucket list.
-Tickets for both events sell out in advance, so plan ahead!
+If you find yourself in Napa Valley during Halloween, Castello Di Amoroso pulls out all the stops and hosts a decadent Halloween ball that should be on any ghoul or goblin’s bucket list.
+Tickets definitely sell out in advance, so plan ahead!

 Indulge your culinary ambitions with exclusive events that invigorate both mind and palate.
 Held annually in the spring, the 5-day long Flavor!
 Napa Valley festival invites attendees to soak up inspiration from iconic chefs and winemakers while experiencing the best that Napa Valley has to offer through more than 20 events that include special dinners, classes and chef demos, wine tours and tastings and more.